-All residents attend weekly journal club that focuses on a variety of topics germane to clinical practice.
-Diversity and cultural competency are woven in to promote awareness and continuous investigation into how these aspects impact clinical practice and all other professional activities.
+All residents attend weekly didactic training seminars that focus on a variety of neuropsychological topics.
+Diversity and cultural competency are woven into every didactic seminar to promote awareness and continuous investigation into how these aspects impact clinical practice and all other professional activities.